eslint/eslint/docs/developer-guide/shareable-configs.md

 };
 ```

-Since `index.js` is just JavaScript, you can optionally read these settings for a file or generate them dynamically.
+Since `index.js` is just JavaScript, you can optionally read these settings from a file or generate them dynamically.

 ## Publishing a Shareable Config